 Many smith machines use bushings, bushings tend to get stuck on the guide rails after a few months of use, and even after lubing they continue to cause hassle.

-Linear bearings are used on nearly commercial smith machines and top quality standalone smith machines for home use.
+Linear bearings are used on nearly all commercial smith machines and top quality standalone smith machines for home use.
 You will be happy to hear the Inspire Fitness takes full advantage of a linear bearing system, with many users praising the smooth gliding feel of the bar.

 Often something people overlook when choosing a home gym/smith machine is stability, it’s easy to get caught up checking out all the latest features some of these things offer, but we can’t forget the basics.